Earlycrusher/template-repository/README.md

 # Template Magisk Modules Repository

 > [!IMPORTANT]
-> Do not fork this repository if you want to create your own Magisk Modules Repository, use the the **Use this template** button instead
+> Do not fork this repository if you want to create your own Magisk Modules Repository, use the **Use this template** button instead

 A template repository to generate your own Magisk Modules Repository